Raccoon in Backyard? What to Do if You Find a Raccoon

 How to Prevent Future Raccoon Issues

 Now you’ve answered the question, “What do you do if you have a raccoon in your backyard?”
 But how exactly do you prevent future raccoon problems?

 If you have any backyard gardens or fruit trees, be sure to rake up and dispose of any fallen vegetables or fruit.
 It’s also a good idea to secure your garden with mesh fencing to prevent easy access.

 It’s best to avoid using poisonous deterrents, as they can affect all local wildlife, not just raccoons.
 Try spreading natural remedies around your backyard, such as vinegar or a non-toxic pepper spray.

 Know What to Do if You Find a Raccoon in Backyard

 Raccoons are clever animals, and they can quickly turn into a big problem if left unhandled.
 With the guide above, you’ll know exactly what to do if you find a raccoon in your backyard, as well as what not to do when dealing with raccoons.

 Looking for wildlife removal services in Upstate South Carolina?
 Precision Predator Removal can assist you in removing pests like raccoons as humanely and safely as possible.
-Contact our team of professionals today to schedule a free inspection!
+Contact our team of professionals today to schedule an inspection!

 Raccoon in backyard or elsewhere?
 We will remove it safely and humanely.
 We would love for you to read all about us so you know who will be attending to your wildlife removal needs.